simonklee/clean_form/readme.md

 ## To do

-* I would like to add support for horizontal forms.
-I am not sure what the optimal way to structure the code is.
-The HTML probably doesn’t need the divs.
+* I would like to add support for forms where the label and the element receiving input are split vertically.
-  For the less.js-part, one option is to create a separate mixin.
-Another option is to integrate it with the existing.

 * The labels and input elements are now vertically centered relative to their line heights.
 Aligning text on a baseline is nicer visually, but it might add